masc-ucsc/docs/docs/pyrope/04-variables.md

 Integers have unlimited precision and they are always signed.
-Unlike most other languages, there is only one type for integer (unlimited), but the type system allows to add constrains to be checked when assigning the variable contents.
+Unlike most other languages, there is only one type for integer (unlimited), but the type system allows to add constraints to be checked when assigning the variable contents.
-Notice that the type is the same (`u32` is the same type as `i3`, they just have different constraints):
+Notice that the type is the same (`u32` is the same type as `i3`, they just have different constraints).
+As a result, `u32 does u16` and `u16 does u32` are both true as type-structure checks; assignment still performs the additional range and precision checks described in the attribute section:

 * `int`: an unlimited precision integer number.
 * `unsigned`: An integer basic type constrained to be a natural number.